viacheslav-lozinskyi/JSON.Preview/README.md

 Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ViacheslavLozinskyi.Preview-JSON)
 <hr>
-Results visualization is based on [MetaProject](https://marketplace.visualstudio.com/items?itemName=ViacheslavLozinskyi.MetaProject)
+Results visualization is based on <a href="https://marketplace.visualstudio.com/items?itemName=ViacheslavLozinskyi.MetaProject">MetaProject</a>